Scanning Checks / Importing Files¶

 Here’s what you do:

-Keep all of those checks (bank drafts) together and scan them as one Bundle.
+Keep all of those checks (bank drafts) together and scan them as one batch.

-Or, as least scan them at the beginning or end of the Batch/Bundle so they are all together.
+Or, as least scan them at the beginning or end of the batch so they are all together.

 You will associate each check with the correct donor.